INTERVENTIONS & TECHNOLOGY

 Treatment of Major Depressive Disorder in primary care

-Randomized controlled trial investigated how does (brief) Cognitive Behavioral Therapy (bCBT) compares to care as usual by general practioners (GP) in the treatment of Major Depressive Disorder (MDD). bCBT consists of 8 short session admnistrated by a psychologist within a 12 month period.
-Sessions inolved behavioral activation and cognitive interventions such as identification and challenging of negative thoughts and behind attitudes and schemas.
+Randomized controlled trial investigated how does (brief) Cognitive Behavioral Therapy (bCBT) compares to care as usual by general practitioners (GP) in the treatment of Major Depressive Disorder (MDD). bCBT consists of 8 short sessions administered by a psychologist within a 12 month period.
+Sessions involved behavioral activation and cognitive interventions such as identification and challenging of negative thoughts and behind attitudes and schemas.
 Results showed bCBT to be more effective than GP’s care as usual, suggesting it could be a first choice of treatment for MDD in primary care.

 WORLD HEALTH ORGANIZATION (WHO) INTERVENTIONS

 In collaboration with the WHO, Claudi has co-developed interventions for common mental health conditions.
-Such interventions focus on increasing accessibility to evindence-based transdiagnostic interventions to areas and populations where access is limited.
+Such interventions focus on increasing accessibility to evidence-based transdiagnostic interventions to areas and populations where access is limited.

 Chatbot STARS